 I painted the kitchen with two coats of semi-gloss latex paint in “red apple” from the hardware store.
 It was a pre-mixed color and it is exactly the bright, saturated red I was looking for.
 Someone on instagram asked about the kind of paint as she was concerned about paint lines.
 I was less concerned about paint lines since this kitchen set has been painted quite a few times and seen more than 30 years of play, but I can tell you I always use a Purdy brand paint brush – they’re the best for finish work!

 A new “Menu” hanging over the kitchen pulls the ensemble together.
-I’m sharing the complete DIY Playroom Chalkboard tutorial over at the Jo-Ann’s blog, The Creative Spark.
-You can find all the details over there!
-It’s even magnetized so the kiddos can pop restaurant orders up on it as they’re preparing the food.
+Find the DIY Playroom Chalkboard tutorial here!
+The menu is even magnetized so the kiddos can pop restaurant orders up on it as they’re preparing the food.

 Speaking of restaurant orders, this is THE preferred play kitchen activity of my girls.
 They just looooove to tell you all the specials and write up your order and post signs ALL OVER THE HOUSE letting you know where and when to arrive for breakfast, lunch, and dinner!
 I made them some printable cards where they can write little menus or note their guests’ orders.
 Some cards are white and some are “chalkboard” for use with pens or pencils…or chalk.
 There are two different cards – one has a blank box at the top where they can write their restaurant’s name or whatever!
 You can download and print out these cards if you’d like.
 Click here for the FREE printable!

 So, tell me what you think.
 Do your kids have a playroom kitchen?
 Is it a focal point in the room?
 What’s their favorite imaginary game to play in their kitchen?